lupyuen/remote-pinetime-bot/README.md

 # Remote PineTime: Flash and Test a PineTime Smart Watch remotely

+1. Watch the Live Stream...

+    https://youtu.be/edtc6rLSvkA

-1. Watch the Live Stream (The URL will change whenever I reboot my machine...
+    (The URL will change whenever I reboot my machine...
 Check this page for updates)

-    https://youtu.be/edtc6rLSvkA

 1. Flash your firmware via Telegram...